Lucy-Forrest-Lab/AlignMe/Running.md

 `-fasta_file1 <filename1> -fasta_file2 <filename2>`
 or
 `-msa_file1 <filename1> -msa_file2 <filename2>`

-fasta_file = filename of the file containing a primary sequence in Fasta format. msa_file = filename of multiple-sequence alignment that will be converted to a family-averaged hydropathy profile.
+where fasta_file = filename of the file containing a primary sequence in Fasta format, and
+msa_file = filename of multiple-sequence alignment that will be converted to a family-averaged hydropathy profile.

 #### Similarity score file